gabrielb98/azure-docs-powershell-aip/Azure Information Protection/RMSProtection/vlatest/Set-AIPFileLabel.md

 C:\temp\Test.docx Passed
 ```

-This command sets a confidential label to the file C:\Temp\Test.docx.
-As this label is associated with an RMS protection template, the template is also set.
+This command sets a label to the file C:\Temp\Test.docx.
+Because this label is configured to apply protection by using a Rights Management template, the file is also protected by using this template.

-### Example 2 Applies a label to a single file which is currently labeled with a higher label.
+### Example 2 Applies a label to a single file that is currently labeled with a higher label
 ```
 PS C:\> Set-AIPFileLabel C:\Temp\Test.docx -LabelId d9f23ae3-a239-45ea-bf23-f515f824c57b
 FileName           Status ErrorMessage